consequently/consequently-hugo/content/presentation/2024/defining-quantifiers-mcmp.md

 significance of this result for proof-theoretic semantics and our understanding of how inference rules might be used in definitions.

-* This talk is a presentation at [Topics in Free Logic](https://www.mcmp.philosophie.uni-muenchen.de/events_this-_week/free_logic/index.html), a workshop at the Munich Center for Mathematical Philosophy.
+* This talk was a presentation at [Topics in Free Logic](https://www.mcmp.philosophie.uni-muenchen.de/events_this-_week/free_logic/index.html), a workshop at the Munich Center for Mathematical Philosophy.